For Attorneys, Paralegals & Mediators

 • Every transaction with date, amount, category, and who submitted it

-• Status column — approved, disputed, or pending — for every entry
+• Status for every entry: approved, disputed, or pending

 • Dispute reasons preserved verbatim as part of the record